What’s God Doing When Everything Goes Wrong in our Lives?

 We have a responsibility to prevent our own bitterness-

 There will always be situations that come into our lives that have the potential to make us bitter.
 Some of those situations are one-hundred-percent unforeseeable and therefore entirely unavoidable.
 That being said, the author of the book of Hebrews tells the readers of the book to “see to it” that no “bitter root grows up”.
 The writer is instructing Christians to process and forgive offenses as quickly and completely as humanly possible.
-Likewise, Christians should be very careful about voluntarily placing themselves in situations where bitterness is an obvious and foreseeable end result of said situation (Ephesians 5:15).
+Likewise, Christians should be very careful about voluntarily placing themselves in situations where bitterness is an obvious and foreseeable end result of said situation (Hebrews 12:15, Ephesians 5:15).

 Behaving in a way that causes others to become bitter is as sinful as bitterness-

-The New Testament clearly teaches a principal of mutual accountability when it comes to sin (Matthew 18:6).
+The New Testament clearly teaches a principle of mutual accountability when it comes to sin (Matthew 18:6-9).
 For example: Christians are clearly forbidden from committing adultery (Exodus 20:14, Mark 7:21).
-However, spouses are also cautioned against refusing each other sexually because doing so could tempt their spouse to commit adultery (1st Corinthians 7:1-5).
+However, spouses are also cautioned against refusing one another other sexually because doing so could tempt their spouse to commit adultery (1st Corinthians 7:1-5).
 Obviously, a lack of “IT” in a marriage does not make adultery acceptable to God (Hebrews 13:4).
 However, it does make the other partner accountable to God for their refusal to obey Scripture.
 Similarly, each person is responsible before God for their own choice to become bitter.
 However, we have an obligation to live in such a way that we do not give people just cause to become bitter.
 If we don’t we will be accountable to God for our sinful, selfish or evil actions.

 Finally.
 There really is only one path to getting free from the sin of bitterness-